varunsh-coder/dassana/docs-root/docs/guides/vendor-setup/aws-config/tutorial.md

 :::note

-We will cover the purpose of the queues in the [following section](/docs/how-it-works/alert-lifecycle).
+We will cover the purpose of the queues in the [section](/docs/how-it-works/high-level).

 :::